Frequently asked questions

 How does UC differentiate between an independent study school and an online school?
 Is there a different process for these schools to establish an “a-g” course list?

 UC defines a nonclassroom-based / independent study school as public, charter or private high school in which at least half of the students receive 80 percent of their instruction off campus.
-An institution is considered an online school when all or most courses are offered through Internet-based methods, with time and/or distance separating the teacher and learner.
+An institution is considered an online school when all, or most, courses are offered through Internet-based methods, with time and/or distance separating the teacher and learner.
 Online schools must meet the University’s online school criteria to establish an “a-g” course list while all other nonclassroom-based schools will abide by the independent study school policy.

 Our comprehensive (classroom-based) high school is starting an independent study program for a small, selected group of students.
 Do we need to comply with the University’s independent study policy?
 Will UC require us to submit new course descriptions for our independent study courses?

 The University's nonclassroom-based / independent study school policy only applies to schools in which at least half of the students receive 80 percent of their instruction off campus.
-In this scenario, more than half of the students are still receiving their instruction on campus, so the comprehensive high school is not required to comply with criteria for nonclassroom-based schools.
+In this scenario, more than half of the students are still receiving their instruction on campus, so the comprehensive high school is not required to comply with the institutional requirements for nonclassroom-based schools.
 However, UC encourages these schools to use this criteria as a guide when designing their independent study program.

 New course descriptions are not required for independent study courses if the school is only modifying the delivery method of their "a-g" courses and not changing the content.
-If the school will be using additional transcript abbreviations to track those students taking “a-g” courses through the independent study program, please be sure that these additional transcript titles are added to the school’s “a-g” course list.
+If the school will be using additional transcript abbreviations to track those students taking “a-g” courses through the independent study program, please be sure that these additional transcript titles are added to the “a-g” course list.